2514765066/Desktop-Beautification/README.md

   可以固定/不固定

 最下面是效果图

+Note that first, you need to create a new lnk folder under the src folder.
+This lnk folder is the content displayed on the dock bar, and you can place some shortcuts and folders
+Can only be used on the Windows platform

 This is a desktop beautification software based on Electron and currently only has three modules
 1. Desktop clock